Mathics3/mathics-core/FUTURE.rst

 Debugger
 --------

-Rocky is writeing a debugger for Mathics3.
+Rocky is writing a debugger for Mathics3.

-This is be done largely outside of Mathics-core although it heavily relies on Mathics-Core internals.
+This is done largely outside of Mathics-core, although it heavily relies on Mathics-Core internals.

 Operator Precedence Tables
 --------------------------